GeveexEcho/geveex-devnet-test/README.md

 This repository serves as the official registry for the Geveex Echo infrastructure restoration project.
 It contains the technical data for assets minted strictly for development and testing environments.

+## ⚖️ CORE PHILOSOPHY: IMMUTABLE AUTONOMY

+The Geveex Echo lifecycle is governed by a strict, one-way progression toward complete decentralization.
+Our operational framework follows a "Point of No Return" architecture:

+* **Linear Evolution:** From initial setup to deployment, every stage is designed to transition toward a zero-governance state.
+* **Authority Revocation:** Upon successful execution of the TGE (Technical Generation Event), all administrative authorities are permanently revoked.
+* **Autonomous State:** The final stage of the program is self-sustaining and independent.

+> ### "Code is Law"
+> Once the program reaches the **Autonomous State**, admin access is impossible.
+The ledger becomes a permanent, tamper-proof record where the protocol's logic supersedes human intervention.